 If you’re in need of financial assistance to study at a tertiary institution in South Africa, you might want to consider applying for Nsfas.

-National Student Financial Aid Scheme (NSFAS) was set up by the South African Government to provide students with financial assistance to cover the cost for registration and tuition and provide allowances for books, food, transport, and accommodation.
+National Student Financial Aid Scheme (NSFAS) was set up by the South African Government to provide students with financial assistance to cover the cost of registration and tuition and provide allowances for books, food, transport, and accommodation.

 Many students face challenges in the application process and that’s why I have written this guide to answer any question regarding the National Student Financial Aid Scheme.